 This is an on-going and evolving list of the things I love.
 I'm allowing myself to celebrate my love for many things, even those things that seem contrary or contradictory to each other.

-being in the mountains and the woods, mountain culture, tending my garden, reading stories, listening to thought-provoking podcasts, weekday afternoon naps, weekend afternoon naps, the American West, the West Coast from California to British Columbia, the Gaspe Peninsula, Nova Scotia, New England, Montreal, the color red (and yellow, green, purple, blue, and orange, jewel tones especially), Scandinavian white and pine aesthetic, the idea of Alaska and the Yukon (haven't been yet to say I love them), history, maps, historical fiction, genealogy, dancing, live folk/roots/world music, home - the ideal and the reality, discovering new places, buying food from farmer's markets, family dinners, the ocean, meeting new people, sleeping in a tent, cabins in the woods, tiny camping trailers, tiny house living videos, interspiritual and interfaith dialogue and exchanges, my children's art, cycling in Montreal,...
+being in the mountains and the woods, mountain culture, tending my garden, reading stories, listening to thought-provoking podcasts, weekday afternoon naps, weekend afternoon naps, the American West, the West Coast from California to British Columbia, the Gaspe Peninsula, Nova Scotia, New England, Montreal, the color red (and yellow, green, purple, blue, and orange, jewel tones especially), Scandinavian white and pine aesthetic, all things Scandinavian in general, the idea of Alaska and the Yukon (haven't been yet to say I love them), history, maps, historical fiction, genealogy, dancing, live folk/roots/world music, home - the ideal and the reality, discovering new places, buying food from farmer's markets, family dinners, the ocean, meeting new people, sleeping in a tent, cabins in the woods, tiny camping trailers, tiny house living videos, interspiritual and interfaith dialogue and exchanges, my children's art, cycling in Montreal,...

 I am a thinker, writer, and a doer.
 I'm fascinated by the heart of an idea (or person), the why behind the how, the foundation upon which principles and procedures are built, and the belief behind actions.
 I ask a lot of questions and like to think about things deeply but I'm not afraid to roll up my sleeves to do the work of managing, building, and serving.